-With an interest-only mortgage your repayments will only cover the interest due on the amount you borrowed.
-Therefore, you must have a repayment vehicle in place, or a strategy, that will pay off the money you originally borrowed at the end of the mortgage term.
-Find out more below – including what to do if you’re worried you won’t have enough to repay an existing interest-only mortgage.
+With an interest-only mortgage your repayments only cover the interest on the amount you borrowed.
+Find out how to work out a repayment plan to pay off the capital at the end of the mortgage.

 Examples of repayment vehicles include: